bpardee/qwirk/README.md

 synchronous calls to the Worker's perform method which matches the destination queue or topic.
 This will allow your coworkers to use the functionality of the queueing system without having to startup a JMS server.
-If you wanted to start up in an actual server-type mode, you might set the MODERN_TIMES_ENV environment variable to "development_server" to override the Rails.env.
+If you wanted to start up in an actual server-type mode, you might set the QWIRK_ENV environment variable to "development_server" to override the Rails.env.
 This will allow you to test the queueing system without having to make temporary changes to the config file which could accidentally get checked in.
 For staging and production
 modes, you will need to have a JMS server running.
 Note that this library has only been tested with ActiveMQ.